leannedo/the-right-brain-dev/src/posts/internet-post/how-internet-works.md

 ---
-title: 'What is Internet and how it works'
+title: 'What is Internet and How It Works'
 date: '08-03-2021'
 ---